 You can also see the display of Kurokodairu Ichiro crocodile raised in the past.
 Ichiro died at the age of 71 and was the oldest crocodile raised in Oniyama Jigoku.

 Shirake means white pond in Japanese, even though the color is bluer.

-This pond features a hot and milky white color and smoke due to the reaction between boric acid, salt, sodium silicate, and calcium bicarbonate.
+This pond features a hot and milky white color and smoke due to boric acid, salt, sodium silicate, and calcium bicarbonate reaction.

 Tatsumaki Jigoku (Spout hell)